The University has established this policy to ensure compliance with federal requirements.

-Upon receipt of the notice, the parties will be given ten (10) calendar days to inspect the preliminary evidence directly related to the allegations.
-A party may waive their right to the ten-day review period in writing to the investigator.
+Upon receipt of the notice, the parties will be given reasonable, typically three (3) business days, to inspect the preliminary evidence directly related to the allegations.
+A party may waive their right to the review period in writing to the investigator.

 The investigator will schedule a meeting with parties and named witnesses to allow for an opportunity to respond to the complaint.
 When the participant meets with the investigator, the investigator will ask them to share their experience or knowledge of the complaint.
 Following the interview, the participant will receive a summary of their statement electronically via OWU email.
 The participant will have the opportunity to review the statement and provide clarifications, as appropriate.